 You should report your hours each week through the state’s online payroll system http://www.mass.gov/anf/employment-equal-access-disability/hr-policies/masshr/.
 Be sure to report your hours each Thursday, so that your supervisor has time to approve your hours before the payroll deadline.
 Reporting your hours late may result in your pay being delayed up to two weeks.

 It depends.
-Completing your required FWS paperwork quickly and completely will help us add you to the College payroll as quickly as possible.
-You should not start working before all of your paperwork is complete and returned to Student Central at the B-Building Lobby.
+Completing your required FWS on-line documents quickly and completely will help Human Resources to add you to the College payroll as quickly as possible.
+You should not start working before all of your on-line step requirements are done.
 It can take up to three weeks for you to get your first paycheck.

 Under Federal Work Study (FWS) you are allowed to earn up to a total of $5,0000 for the academic year (fall and spring).
 Once you have earned the full amount, you must stop working.
 In some cases, your department may be able to hire you through their departmental budget after you have earned your full FWS award total.
 Please check with your supervisor before you earn your FWS award total, so that you can plan together.